Coping with melanoma

 It is very important to get the right information about your type of melanoma and how it is best treated.
 People who are well informed about their illness and treatment are more able to make decisions and cope with what happens.

 Melanoma and its treatment may cause physical changes in your body.
 Many people may just have a small scar where the melanoma was removed and it may not affect you very much.
 But some people may have a skin graft or a scar on a very visible part of the body.
 These changes can be very difficult to cope with and may affect the way you feel about yourself.
 Such body changes can affect your self esteem and the way you relate to other people, especially close family and friends.
-You can find out where to get support in our section on coping with cancer.

 As well as coping with the fear and anxiety that a diagnosis of melanoma brings, you may also have to work out how to manage practically.
 There may be money matters to sort out.
 You may need information about financial support, such as benefits, sick pay and grants.
 Who do you tell that you have cancer?
 And how do you find the words?
 You may also have children to think about.
-There is information on this website about talking to people about your cancer and how and what to tell children.

 Just try to remember that you do not have to sort everything out at once.
 It may take some time to deal with each issue.
 Do ask for help if you need it though.
 It is likely that your doctor or specialist nurse will know who you can contact to get some help.
 They can put you in touch with people specially trained in supporting those with cancer.
 These people are there to help and want you to feel that you have support.
 So use them if you feel you need to.